 It’s time for my favourite Christmas story!

 Experienced readers will know this is not your standard Christmas story.
-In fact, it’s not an actual Christmas story at all.
+In fact, it’s not a real Christmas story at all.
 I first heard this story over twenty years ago, and when the holiday season rolled around, it was the first thing I thought of.
 So I’ve been posting it every year, and will do so until further notice:

 One night, Confucius had a dream about chopsticks.

-They had been told they could eat as much as they liked but only if they ate with chopsticks that were five feet long.
-None of them could figure out how to feed themselves with five-foot-long chopsticks—it was impossible.
-All they could do was stare helplessly at the delectable feast before them and cry in hunger, misery, and despair.
+They had been told they could eat as much as they liked but only if they used chopsticks that were five feet long.
+None of them could figure out how to eat with five-foot-long chopsticks—it was impossible, an unsolvable problem.
+So all they could do was stare helplessly at the delectable yet untouchable feast only inches away and cry in hunger, misery, and despair.

-Then Confucius was taken to heaven where he again saw multitudes of people sitting around enormous tables laden with glorious foods.
-They, too, had been told they were allowed to eat as much as they wanted but only if they used five-foot-long chopsticks.
+Then Confucius was taken to heaven where he again saw lots of people sitting around enormous tables laden with glorious foods.
+They, too, had been told they were allowed to eat as much as they wanted but with the same proviso: they could use only five-foot-long chopsticks.

 Because in heaven, they were feeding each other.